Why Choose EPS Group?

 EPS Group will be happy to discuss any concerns that you may have prior to a test and advise on cost effective solutions.

-We are also able to offer a mid-construction air pressure testing service, which can eliminate problems and an early stage through the use of smoke tests or thermal imaging.
+We are also able to offer a mid-construction air pressure testing service which can eliminate problems at an early stage through the use of smoke tests or thermal imaging.

 EPS Group – The Full Package

 In addition to air pressure testing, EPS Group can also provide SAP Calculations and On Construction Energy Performance Certificates, meaning your part L compliance can all be dealt with under one roof.